colemickens/azkube-feb/README.md

 ## Notes
 1. The user who executes the application must have permission to provision additional applications.
 2. The resulting "templates" are fully parameterized and generic.
 They can be uploaded and used by others.

-## Todo
-1. create a way to bypass needing to create more applications - this requires a user present, or requires giving the runner Company User Admin permissions which is not encouraged.
-2. create a way of specifying the ssh key to use